cheannecruz/cheannecruz/works/workOne.md

 </div>

 A **User Journey Map** is a visual representation of the customer experience.
 It identifies vital interactions and describes in detail the customer's goals, motivations, pain-points, and feelings at each step.
+The Journey map below describes my journey of being an International student.
+It gives insights about my goals,  the things I did, what I thought, and feel during the process.

 <div class="img-holder">